AlfredDiscordBot/AlfredDiscordBot.github.io/docs/Privacy_Policy.md

 # Here's a list of everything we collect
 - [x] Channel IDs for updates like security alert
-- [x] Guild (another name for server) IDs for Music queue
-- [x] User IDs for playlist
 - [x] Channel and Server IDs for configuration
 - [x] Server IDs for prefix `[Optional]`

 If you see above, most of these are Server, User and Channel IDs, we do not store anything specific like list of channels, messages, etc.

 !!! note ""
-    All of these are optional, Alfred is a moderation, music and memes bot, and we get your concern about your privacy, but it's as easy as joining our support server and opening a ticket.
+    All of these are optional, Alfred is a moderation, and memes bot, and we get your concern about your privacy, but it's as easy as joining our support server and opening a ticket.

 # Security of our Github Branch/Repository